Sovereign state: Relationship between state and government

 Although the terms "state" and "government" are often used interchangeably, international law distinguishes between a non-physical state and its government; and in fact, the concept of "government-in-exile" is predicated upon that distinction.
-States are non-physical juridical entities, and not organisations of any kind.
+States are non-physical juridical entities, not organisations of any kind.
 However, ordinarily, only the government of a state can obligate or bind the state, for example by treaty.

 State extinction

 Generally speaking, states are durable entities, though they can become extinguished, either through voluntary means or outside forces, such as military conquest.
 Violent state abolition has virtually ceased since the end of World War II.
-Because states are non-physical juridical entities, it has been argued their extinction cannot be due to physical force alone.
-Instead, the physical actions of the military must be associated with the correct social or judiciary actions in order to abolish a state.
+Because states are non-physical juridical entities, it has been argued that their extinction cannot be due to physical force alone.
+Instead, the physical actions of the military must be associated with the correct social or judiciary actions for a state to be abolished.

 Ontological status of the state

-The ontological status of the state has been the subject of debate, especially, whether or not the state, being an object that no one can see, taste, touch, or otherwise detect, actually exists.
+The ontological status of the state has been a subject of debate, especially, whether or not the state, is an object that no one can see, taste, touch, or otherwise detect, actually exists.

 The state as "quasi-abstract"

-It has been argued that one potential reason as to why the existence of states has been controversial is because states do not have a place in the traditional Platonist duality of the concrete and the abstract.
+It has been argued that one potential reason why the existence of states has been controversial is that states do not have a place in the traditional Platonist duality of the concrete and the abstract.
 Characteristically, concrete objects are those that have a position in time and space, which states do not have (though their territories have a spatial position, states are distinct from their territories), and abstract objects have a position in neither time nor space, which does not fit the supposed characteristics of states either, since states do have a temporal position (they can be created at certain times and then become extinct at a future time).
 Therefore, it has been argued that states belong to a third category, the quasi-abstract, that has recently begun to garner philosophical attention, especially in the area of Documentality, an ontological theory that seeks to understand the role of documents in understanding all of social reality.
 Quasi-abstract objects, such as states, can be brought into being through document acts, and can also be used to manipulate them, such as by binding them by treaty or surrendering them as the result of a war.

 Scholars in international relations can be broken up into two different practices, realists and pluralists, of what they believe the ontological state of the state is.
 Realists believe that the world is one of only states and interstate relations and the identity of the state is defined before any international relations with other states.
 On the other hand, pluralists believe that the state is not the only actor in international relations and interactions between states and the state is competing against many other actors.